MartaKliuchnik/hospital-appointment-scheduler/README.md

 |     | appointmentTime   | datetime  | Date and time of the appointment                              |
 |     | appointmentStatus | enum      | Status of the appointment                                     |

-Predefined list of statuses for the appointment: 'SCHEDULED', 'COMPLETED', 'CANCELED'.
+Predefined list of statuses for the appointment: 'SCHEDULED', 'CANCELED'.

 #### 2. Creates a new appointment for a client